Blueprint Nebraska’s Tax Modernization Plan Explained

 The headline benefits for Nebraskans include allowing taxpayers to earn up to $50,000 free of state income tax, dedicating an additional $2 billion to property tax relief over the next ten years, and an elimination of Nebraska’s inheritance tax.
 This is in addition to new student loan relief programs and a doubling of Research and Development investments.

 Many states we compete with for people and investment—red and blue—have no state income tax, or at least a lower income and property tax, and very few states have inheritance taxes.

 But these bold changes wouldn’t be remotely financially possible without bringing in alternate revenues.
 Blueprint Nebraska proposes to pay for tax modernization through a major overhaul of current sales tax exemptions, the elimination of itemized deductions for state income taxes, and by ending most corporate tax credits.

 Notably, the plan does not propose increasing the state sales tax or removing the sales tax exemption on unprepared grocery items.
-As well, eligibility for the tax-free bracket would phase out gradually for the highest-earning taxpayers.

 Tax reform is never easy, but the recommendations align with an essential tax policy principle—a broad tax base allows significant revenue to be collected at a lower tax rate.